-Unofficial estimates guaged the total police force used to clear a group of more than 250 black stu-group of more than 250 black students from the Illini Union Sun-day night at more than 130.
+Unofficial estimates guaged the total police force used to clear a group of more than 250 black stu-sheriff's office.

+University's 60-man police force and from the Champaign County sheriff's office. dents from the Illini Union Sun-day night at more than 130.